pblack/docs/content/developing-with-hugo/misc.md

 menu:
   developing-with-hugo:
 ---
-## Sitemaps/Feeds
+## Sitemap
-Hugo comes with support for XML Sitemaps and RSS feeds built-in.
+Hugo comes with support for XML Sitemaps built-in.

 Hugo will export a sitemap.xml file with all of your content using a standard XML template to the root of your built site.
 You can configure this in your `config.yml`.